Consumer Change

 Tangibility: How can you be more connected to the impact of your purchases?

-Conscious consumerism looks different for us all
+Conscious consumerism looks different on us all

-Conscious consumers share a mindset of thinking about why and what we purchase, and then that mindset manifests in different ways through each of our life lenses.
 We have to extend grace to ourselves when the available solutions aren’t perfect.
 We have to extend grace to others.
 That’s the only way this work becomes collective and sustainable.

 Leverage points for change

-This is where we can look for consumer leverage points outside of our daily habits and partake in collective solutions like emailing companies, boycotting, supporting effective change organizations, educating friends, and voting on policy.
+We can also look for consumer leverage points outside of our daily habits and partake in collective solutions like emailing companies, boycotting, supporting effective change organizations, educating friends, and voting on policy.
+In the works on Conscious Consumer: More resources to help us get involved in collective action!

 Sources and inspirations